grantcarthew/notes-google-cloud-architect/Storage/Cloud Storage.md

 __Note:__ Availability refers to system uptime where as durability refers to long-term data protection.

 ## Bucket Default Storage Classes

 Content is stored in Buckets that contain a globally unique name, a location, and a default storage class.
 If you do not specify a default storage class you will see the bucket listed as Standard Storage in the API.
 Objects stored in a Standard Storage bucket will be regional or mulit-regional depending on where the bucket is stored.

 Storeage classes only apply to the objects within Cloud Storage, not the Buckets.
 You can change the storage class of an object or a bucket.
 Changing the storage class of a bucket will only affect new objects.

-All storage classes offer the same throuput, low latency, and high durability.
+All storage classes offer the same throughput, low latency, and high durability.

 ### Multi-Regional Storage